Pierre-Lannoy/wp-decalog/WP-CLI.md

 DecaLog lets you use command-line to view past and currents events.
 All is done via the `wp log tail [<count>] [--level=<level>] [--filter=<filter>] [--format=<format>] [--col=<columns>] [--soft] [--yes]` command.

 If you don't specify `<count>`, DecaLog will launch an interactive logging session: it will display events as soon as they occur on your site.
-To quit this session, hit `CTRL+C``
+To quit this session, hit `CTRL+C`.

 If you specifiy a value for `<count>` between 1 to 60, DecaLog will show you the *count* last events triggered on your site.